 Best Food Sources of Iron

 The best way to increase your iron intake is through your diet.
 The most bioavailable iron-rich foods are red meats.
 However, there are plenty of other ways to get iron.

 - Legumes, lentils (lentil and vegetarian recipes here), fortified grains and breakfast cereals

 - Nuts, dried fruit

-- Soy (try this or this)
+- Soy (try this tofu parmesan or tempeh buddha bowl)

 - Veggies (mainly spinach/dark greens, potatoes, peas)

 Those low in iron should also consider cooking in cast iron skillets!
 Iron intake from cast iron skillets can make a difference of a few mg in a meal.

 Iron Rich Foods for Vegan and Vegetarian Athletes

 As mentioned, there are ways to meet iron needs without solely relying on meat.
 It does take extra caution and awareness since vegetarians and vegans are at a higher risk of iron deficiency.